AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART2.md

 - Referenced by: sp_RollbackWeightsToTimestamp, sp_QueryModelWeights

 **Issues Found:**
-- ⚠️ **SCHEMA MIGRATION**: Deprecated columns should be removed (breaking change)
+- ⚠️ **SCHEMA MIGRATION**: Deprecated columns MUST be removed (breaking change)
 - ⚠️ TensorAtomCoefficients_History table not found in schema (temporal dependency)
-- Minor: BOUNDING_BOX (0,0,10000,10000) may be too small for large models
+- Minor: BOUNDING_BOX (0,0,10000,10000) will be too small for large models
 - Minor: No index on (ModelId, LayerIdx) alone (common filter)

 ---